zyadhany/alx-system_engineering-devops/0x00-shell_basics/README.md

 project for shil basic

-0 - to print abs value of where i am
+0 - This will print the absolute path name of the current working directory to the terminal.